akullpp/awesome-java/README.md

 * [Guice](https://github.com/google/guice) - Lightweight but powerful framework that completes Dagger.
 * [HK2](https://hk2.java.net) - Light-weight and dynamic dependency injection framework.

-## Deployment

-*Tools that deploy applications.*

-* [Boxfuse](https://boxfuse.com) - Deployment of JVM application to AWS using the principles of Immutable Infrastructure.

 ## Development

 *Augmentation of the development process at a fundamental level.*